Sequence and Series

 .

-In an A.P. the 1st term is and the sum of 1st five term is
+and the sum of 1st five term is

 one-fourth of next five term.
 Show that 20th term is